sekrupke/bi-mini-project-p02/README.md

 After further configuration of Metabase the thesis data can be used for answering business questions and evaluating KPIs.

-**As this is a public project and the data set contains personal information, the creation of queries/ KPIs, visualizations and dashboards is documented in the separate (private) file `PO2_Sebastian_Krupke.docx`!**
+**As this is a public project and the data set contains Personally Identifiable Information (PII), the creation of queries/ KPIs, visualizations and dashboards is documented in the separate (private) file `PO2_Sebastian_Krupke.docx`!**